U.S. says patient charity helped drugmakers, revokes approval

 (Reuters) - One of the largest U.S. patient assistance charities may close after the federal government revoked its authorization, citing findings that the group, mainly funded by pharmaceutical companies, enabled drugmakers to influence prescriptions.

+The letter said Caring Voice had “represented it may cease operations,” but that is not required.

+The charity’s board is “evaluating this very serious matter and will determine the most appropriate path forward,” Chief Executive Gregory Smiley said in an emailed statement.
+He said the group has worked over the past six months to ensure compliance with industry laws and regulations.

-Caring Voice, headquartered in Mechanicsville, Virginia, says it is dedicated to improving the lives of patients with chronic illnesses, including helping them afford costly drugs by covering co-payments and other costs.
+Caring Voice, based in Mechanicsville, Virginia, says it aims to improve the lives of patients with chronic illnesses, including helping them afford costly drugs by covering co-payments and other costs.

 Drug companies are prohibited from subsidizing co-payments for patients enrolled in government healthcare programs like Medicare.
 But companies may donate to nonprofits providing co-pay assistance as long as they are independent.

-Amid increased attention to rising drug prices, concern has arisen that donations from drugmakers to patient-assistance groups may be contributing to price inflation.
+As rising drug prices face increased scrutiny, concern has arisen that donations from drugmakers to patient-assistance groups may be contributing to price inflation.

-The OIG said Caring Voice “has represented it may cease operations,” but the group is not required to close down.

-Officials at Caring Voice did not immediately respond to requests for comment.